myistudio/SalonManagement/replit.md

 - June 28, 2025.
 Implemented optional receipt printing workflow after payment completion
 - June 28, 2025.
 Added thermal receipt printing with ESC/POS commands and cash drawer opening
 - June 28, 2025.
 Changed currency symbol from ₹ to "Rs." in all PDF and print outputs
+- June 28, 2025.
+Made entire application responsive for mobile and tablet devices with touch-friendly interface
 ```

 ## User Preferences